kaleoyster/decision-tree-viz/docs/methodology.md

 ## Data transformation

 ### Conversion of the decision tree to graph network

-The following are the implemented steps used for transformation of the dataset.
+The following steps are implemented for transformation of the dataset.

 1. Conversion of decision tree rules from for each sample
     - Serialization: Converting decision tree rules to csv files for each sample.

 ## 🧪 Formulaization / conversion of the decision - tree to nodes